indlekofer/is_array/README.md

-# @indlekofer/is_array
+# DEPRECATED

-@deprecated all prowsers support the built-in implementation
+all browsers support the built-in implementation

+## @indlekofer/is_array

 ## Usage